FastyPHP/fasty/README.md

 1. Create something awesome!

 Fasty doesn't require any console work on its own but it needs it for the initial installation

+## Benchmarks

+All of the benchmarks are done using Apaches benchmark tool called ApacheBench They are also done on my local machine (which isn't high spec), so the results are somewhat low

+1. Fasty - 53.91 _requests/second_
+1. Laravel - 13.59 _requests/second_
+1. CakePHP - 10.83 _requests/second_